dagger/dagger/docs/use-cases/1227-node-ci.md

 ## Summary

 There you have it, a simple yet functional CI pipeline using tools that are already available and pre-packaged.
 Any tool that has been packaged as either a node package or a docker container can smoothly fit into the above pipeline.
-Any other way of packaging tools will also be able to fit with a little tweaking im sure.
+Any other way of packaging tools will also be able to fit with a little tweaking, I'm sure.
 Have fun!